livingdocsIO/documentation/reference-docs/doc-includes/embed_and_list.md

 </div>
 ```

 First note that the component makes use of the `embed-teaser` service for the `doc-include` directive `gallery-embed`.
 It instances the service.
-We pass a `defaultParams` layout to it that the server-side rendering will be able to make use of.
+In the `defaultParams` we pass a `layout` to the server-side rendering.
 The most important thing is the configuration in `config.search`.
 The configuration is equivalent to the one of the dashboard search.
 Please see [here](../editor-configuration/search-filters.md#predefined-core-properties) for all available options.
 The configuration in the example above allows the user to select available filters for `documentState` (e.g. published, etc.) and adds the hidden queries to only show articles (no pages) and of the articles only the subset of image galleries.
 This seems to be a sane default for an image gallery search modal.

-#### server-side registration
+#### Server-side registration

-In order for the user interface to be applied you need to register the `doc-include` on the server.
+In order for the editor to know which user interface to render for which `doc-include` you need to add a server-side registration.

 ```
 module.exports = function (feature, server, done) {